 Naturopathic medicine is a distinct form of medicine that combines the best of modern scientific knowledge with natural and traditional forms of medicine.
 This unique form of medicine works to identify and treat the root cause of disease, and also promotes health and healing using natural and gentle therapies.
-The art of practicing Naturopathic medicine is based on six unique principles:
+The art of practicing Naturopathy is based on six unique principles:

 - First, Do no harm

 - Cooperate with the healing power of nature